c4pt0r/pfs/agfs-shell/README.md

 ## Overview

-agfs-shell2 is a simple shell that demonstrates Unix pipeline concepts while integrating with the AGFS (Aggregated File System) server.
+agfs-shell is a simple shell that demonstrates Unix pipeline concepts while integrating with the AGFS (Aggregated File System) server.
 All file operations go through AGFS, allowing you to work with multiple backend filesystems (local, S3, SQL, etc.) through a unified interface.

 ## Features